garretthoffman/AI_Conf_2019_DL_4_NLP/README.md

     and navigate to the specified URL `http://0.0.0.0:8888/?token=<JUPYTER NOTEBOOK ACCESS TOKEN>` in your browser.

 6. Choose `0X_Notebook_Title.ipynb` to open the applicable Notebook.
+Note: The ULMFiT Notebook must be run on Google Colab, see link above.

 ###### Debugging docker
 If you receive an error of the form: